 Results of the first project are presented as a poster at the annual Oxford Neuroscience Day, which is attended by approximately 350 people.
 For the second dissertation, students give a short oral presentation to their peers and mentors.
 Over 70 full papers have been published from previous MSc lab rotation projects.
 Please see Research Highlights for further details.

-The MSc concludes in mid-September of the following year with a compulsory oral examination (viva voce), during which students discuss their work with a panel of examiners, after which a prizes may be awarded for the best overall student.
+The MSc concludes in mid-September of the following year with a compulsory oral examination, during which students discuss their work with a panel of examiners, after which prizes are awarded for the best overall student and the best dissertation project.